-Google Inc. (GOOG)’s YouTube unit, after an appeals court overturned a ruling in its favor, asked a judge to dismiss claims by Viacom Inc. (VIAB) that it violated copyrights by showing clips from television programs and movies without the media company’s permission.
+Google Inc. (GOOG:US)’s YouTube unit, after an appeals court overturned a ruling in its favor, asked a judge to dismiss claims by Viacom Inc. (VIAB:US) that it violated copyrights by showing clips from television programs and movies without the media company’s permission.

 YouTube said Viacom must give evidence that the video- sharing site had knowledge that the material was infringing, the Google unit said today in a request to U.S. District Judge Louis Stanton in New York to dismiss the infringement case without a trial.